Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss magnetic fields, and spectral index variations: Shock tube analysis

-This effect can be more clearly seen if we plot the spectra binned by the time elapsed since their injection at the shock-front.
+As previously, this effect originates due to the shallower slopes of higher Mach number shocks.
+At the higher momenta end, where $f(p)$ is lower, individual tracers can have a larger impact on the volume-weighted mean.
+The effect can be more clearly seen if we plot the spectra binned by the time elapsed since their injection at the shock front.
 These bins are given in the legend in the top right panel of Fig.~\ref{figure:spectra-binned-by-tinj}.
 We have chosen the time bins such that the number of tracers in them approximately doubles each time, which produces an approximate doubling of the amplitude of the binned spectra in regions where the cooling time exceeds the simulation run-time.
 The maximum time since injection is 244 Myr, as we ignore tracers injected during the initial buffer region (see Sect.~\ref{subsec:sim-vars}).
 As the electrons cool rapidly at $p \gtrsim 10^4$, binning in this fashion allows us to pick out regions of momenta which are dominated by a specific age.
 Indeed, it is this layering that produces the overall volume-weighted slope.
 It can be seen that the binned spectra bend slightly, becoming slightly shallower at higher momenta.
 This results from the layering of different injected slopes as tracers sample the Mach number distribution.
 It is this bending effect that ultimately produces a slope of less than $a_\rmn{e} - 1$.

-It follows from the analysis presented in this section that we expect Mach numbers derived from radio spectra to be intrinsically higher than the X-ray derived equivalents.
-Moreover, we expect radio observations to be particularly inappropriate for characterizing the peak of the Mach number distribution when the shocks are weak ($\mathcal{M} \lesssim 2$).
-For ease of comparison, we collate our measurements in Table~\ref{tab:inferred_mach_no}.
-We investigate the relationship between the radio spectral slope and the width of the Mach number distribution in more detail in Whittingham et al. (in prep.).